77Vincent/vinslider/README.md

 ### enableClass : String

 > This is for changing the active class name for the current active element, by default it's 'vinactive'.
 Also the vinslider.css is using this class name as the selector.
-You can customize it into another class name if you want.
+You can customize it into another custom classname if you want.

 ### amount: Number